 I do not practise sending clients all the good photos.
 I rather pick and do some photo editing and send them the best of the best.
 Sometimes there are a series of burst shots, this is the time where I pick the best out of it.
 I turn the filter on again to show those that I have marked.
 I put these into a Collection which I named ‘Select’ into the Collection Set.
 Now I have 3 Collections

-- Full Shoot (without the bad images)
+1. Full Shoot (without the bad images)

-- Picks (winners)
+2. Picks (winners)

-- Select (what the client will see)
+3. Select (what the client will see)

 Once I am happy with what I have selected, I start on by working on the photos.
 By this time, I disabled the ‘Light Out’ mode so that my panels are visible.
 I work entirely on Develop module as it is easier to gauge by looking at the values and sliders.
 During this process, I crop, adjust the colors, White Balance, Exposure and Highlights.
 I also apply Noise Reduction and Lens Correction when necessary.